FlashGet Parental Control Getting Started

 Step 2.
 Enter a name for the geofence.
 You can choose to set the current location as the geofence or click Change and search for another place.

 Step 3.
-Swipe the blue dot left and right to confirm the range you would like to apply to the Geofence area and tap Save.
+Swipe the purple dot left and right to confirm the range you would like to apply to the Geofence area and tap Save.

 Live Monitoring